What do Beyonce, Domino’s Pizza, Match.com and the Bank of America all have in common?

 Go beyond Beyonce

-Designing for visual impairment is just one element of good accessibility and the WACG guidelines share and require best practice for a truly inclusive digital design landscape.
+Designing for visual impairment is just one element of good accessibility and the WCAG guidelines share and require best practice for a truly inclusive digital design landscape.

-But designing and refining your site to be accessible to everyone regardless of impairments, physical disability or neuro-diversity is an ongoing process.
+But designing and refining your site to be accessible to everyone regardless of impairments, physical disability or neuro-diversity is an ongoing process and commitment.

 As your site grows and changes over time, regular accessibility testing should be able to show up where your weaknesses lie and give you actionable feedback to implement corrections and improvements.